OniReimu/IF_DP/README.md

 The script rebuilds the same private/public splits as the ablation runners, computes the implied sampling rate and steps, and then plots ε(δ) with a highlighted marker at the target δ.

 Important accounting notes:
-- The privacy profile uses only the subsampled Gaussian mechanism parameters (q, T, C, sigma).
-Extra implementation details such as `--full-complement-noise`, DP-SAT, Fisher shaping, or calibration do not change the accountant curve and can only make privacy stronger in practice.
+- For DP-SGD-style mechanisms, the standard subsampled-Gaussian accountant depends on the noise multiplier σ (noise std / sensitivity), sampling rate q, total steps T, and δ.
+The absolute product “σ × C” is the *implemented* noise std given a chosen clipping bound C, but ε is determined by σ, q, and T.
-- The plot is valid only if the implemented step matches the assumed mechanism.
-If `--full-complement-noise` is disabled, DP correctness requires subspace-only updates (or otherwise bounding complement sensitivity); if complement updates are allowed, enable full complement noise to keep the per-step sensitivity bounded by C.
+- The plot is valid only if the implemented step matches the assumed mechanism (same σ, q, T).
+DP-SAT, public rehearsal, and IF-calibration are post-processing / public-only additions and do not consume additional privacy budget.
 - User-level subsampling nuance: for “one user per step” training, a standard Poisson-subsampling approximation would use `q_user = 1 / num_users` and `T = dp_epochs × num_users`.
 In this repo’s current ablation runners and plotter we instead use an “effective” rate `q_eff = len(priv_loader) / len(priv_base)` (typically `num_users / num_private_samples`).
 This can be larger than `q_user` and therefore yields a more conservative (higher-noise) accountant solution for a fixed target ε.
 If you want the most standard reporting, use Poisson user subsampling (`q_user`) and state it explicitly (recommended for papers).